 What is chlorine?

-Scientists have identified more than 2,000 naturally-occurring chlorine-based compounds.
-These perform a range of useful functions in a wide range of organisms, from the Ecuadorian tree frog to Mediterranean jellyfish and from wood-rotting fungi to tropical sea slugs.
+Scientists have identified more than 2,000 naturally-occurring chlorine-based compounds, found in a wide range of organisms including Ecuadorian tree frogs, Mediterranean jellyfish, wood-rotting fungi and tropical sea slugs.

 At room temperature, molecular chlorine (Cl2) is a green-coloured gas.
 However, molecular chlorine does not appear in nature as it is highly reactive.